slackapi/bolt-js/docs/_tutorials/getting_started.md

 npm init
 ```

-You’ll be prompted with a series of questions to describe your project, and you can accept the defaults if you aren’t picky.
+You’ll be prompted with a series of questions to describe your new project (you can accept the defaults if you aren’t picky).
 After you’re done, you’ll have a new `package.json` file in your directory.

-Before we install the Bolt package to your new project, let's save the bot token and signing secret you generated when you configured your app.
-These are stored as environment variables and should not be saved in version control -- remember, your tokens have access to your Slack workspace, treat them just like you would a password.
+Before we install the Bolt package to your new project, let's save the bot token and signing secret that was generated when you configured your app.
+These should be stored as environment variables and should *not* be saved in version control.

 1. **Copy your Signing Secret from the Basic Information page** and then store it in a new environment variable.
 The following example works on Linux and MacOS; but [similar commands are available on Windows](https://superuser.com/questions/212150/how-to-set-env-variable-in-windows-cmd-line/212153#212153).